Metrics: defining and joining tables¶

 - You are still iterating on the measure or aggregation — picking columns is faster on a single-table surface.

-You can always start in the Single table tab, ship a v1 metric, and come back later to add joins.
-The Joined tables tab does not lock you out of single-table flows — your existing metrics are unchanged.
+You can always start in Single table mode, ship a v1 metric, and come back later to recreate or extend with joins.
+Choosing Joined tables does not change existing saved metrics until you save a new version.

 Setup — what an admin needs to do once¶

-The Joined tables tab depends on two things being in place in Databricks.
+The Joined tables flow depends on two things being in place in Databricks.
 Both are one-time admin steps; once they are set, every metric author benefits.

 1. Declare the foreign key in Unity Catalog¶